-This study quantifies the biophysical and social impacts and dependencies along the cocoa and coffee value chains in Ghana and Ethiopia, respectively (ICRAF, 2019).
+This study quantifies the biophysical and social impacts and dependencies along the cocoa and coffee value chains in Ghana and Ethiopia, respectively (Wainaina et al., 2019).
 Its aim is to assess key negative and positive impacts to health, ecosystems and the economy of the processes associated with the value chains of the two commodity crops.
 This is achieved by applying the TEEB for agriculture and food (TEEBAgriFood) framework (TEEB, 2018).
 Following this framework, several invisible and visible benefits and costs within these value chains are identified, quantified, monetised and /or described.
-Most of these benefits and costs are in monetary values except for biodiversity, vegetative diversity and aquatic life diversity which were measured using diversity indices such as Shannon-H index, Simpsons index, species richness index, Alpha index.
-Secondary data sourced from variety of sources including peer reviewed journal articles, technical reports etc. was used in the analysis.
+Most of these benefits and costs are in monetary values except for biological, vegetative, and aquatic life diversity, which are measured using diversity indices such as the Shannon-H index, the Simpsons index, the species richness index, or the Alpha index.
+Secondary data collected from various sources such as peer reviewed journal articles and technical reports is used in the analysis.